Which of the following molecules is chiral? | Study Prep in Pearson+

 1

-Identify the concept of chirality: A molecule is chiral if it has at least one carbon atom bonded to four different substituents, making it a stereocenter (chiral center).
+Recall that a molecule is chiral if it has at least one carbon atom bonded to four different groups, making it a stereocenter (chiral center).

-Examine each molecule's structure to find any carbon atoms attached to four distinct groups.
-For example, look for carbons bonded to different atoms or groups such as H, OH, halogens, alkyl groups, etc.
+Draw or visualize the structures of 1-butanol, 2-butanol, and ethanol to identify any carbon atoms that might be chiral centers.

-For the molecule \( \mathrm{CH_3CH_2OH} \) (ethanol), check the carbons: the first carbon is bonded to three hydrogens and one carbon, the second carbon is bonded to two hydrogens, one carbon, and one OH group.
-Since none of these carbons have four different substituents, this molecule is achiral.
+For 1-butanol, check the carbon atoms: the first carbon is attached to -OH, two hydrogens, and a carbon chain, so it does not have four different groups; similarly, other carbons lack four distinct substituents.

 Related Videos